-- Student Services (SS)
+- Student Affairs (SA)

-The vice president of student services is responsible for reviewing any updates and changes to this policy and procedures in light of current data management policies, providing input on the policy and its implications for employees and other affected individuals or groups.
+The vice president of student affairs is responsible for reviewing any updates and changes to this policy and procedures in light of current data management policies, providing input on the policy and its implications for employees and other affected individuals or groups.

 All terms defined in the acceptable use of state resources policy are applicable in this policy.
 In addition, the following are defined: